Who We Are: Cultivating Identity

 Fun Facts About Sunflowers

-• Sunflowers are rooted in American soil, originating in North America.
+• Sunflowers originated in North America.